CairnsBit/Xamarin.ErrandApp/README.md

 # ErrandApp
 A simple app for tracking any sort of task/errand

+## About

+* This is my first Xamarin project, learning was my main focus
+* Built with MVVM architecture

 ## Functions

 * A ListView/CollectionView of items using basic CRUD connected to a local SQLite database